Anam1980/Library_Management_System/README.md

 ## Automated Email Notifications

-Our system includes an automated email notification feature that sends personalized emails to users upon successful book issuance.
+The system includes an automated email notification feature that sends personalized emails to users upon successful book issuance.
 These emails contain details such as book title, author, due date, and library contact information, ensuring a seamless user experience.

 To enable automated email notifications, configure the SMTP server settings in `application.properties` and ensure that the email templates are appropriately formatted in the code.